dubikan/GetCleanProj/codebook.md

 * mean(): Mean value
 * std(): Standard deviation

+66 Variables are calculated in total.
 The data in the TidyDataResults.txt file are the average for each subject-activity of the mean() or std() of each of the above variables.